Bose-Einstein condensation and muon production in ultra-high energy cosmic ray particle collisions: Introduction

-System with arbitrary number of bosons can undergo a Bose--Einstein condensation (BEC) due to statistical properties of quantum system and symmetry of the wave function of a boson state.
-In particular, in condensed matter physics, a Bose--Einstein condensate is a state of matter under some conditions, in which large fraction of bosons occupy the lowest quantum state.
-In that state microscopic quantum mechanical phenomena, particularly wave function interference, become apparent macroscopically.
-Bose--Einstein condensate is responsible for laser emission, superfluidity and superconductivity.
-System with arbitrary number of bosons can undergo a BEC (a) either by cooling, (b) or increasing the number density of bosons, (c) or by increasing the overlap of the multi-boson wave-packet states, achieved by changing the size of the single-particle wave-packets.
 Regarding the multiparticle production process the mechanisms (b) and (c) lead to condensation of bosons into the same quantum state and bosonic, in particular, pion, laser could be created \cite{PLB-301-159-1993,PRL-80-916-1998,HIP-9-241-1999}.
 The resulting average multiplicity of bosons goes to very large, in general, infinity value if system of secondary bosons undergoes the BEC, i.e. symmetrization effect is present \cite{PLB-301-159-1993}.
 In particular, a Poissonian emmiter that creates some number of bosons (pions), when symmetrization is ignored, would emit much larger number of bosons (pions) once symmetrization was included \cite{PLB-301-159-1993}.
 Due to decay mode $\pi^{+} \to \mu^{+}\nu_{\mu}$, $\pi^{-} \to \mu^{-}\tilde{\nu}_{\mu}$ with $\approx 99.99$\% fraction \cite{PTEP-2022-083C01-2022} the symmetrization effect for pions (BEC) could contribute to the enhancement for muon yield obtained in UHECR particle collisions.

 Therefore the study of such novel feature of hadronic processes at ultra-high energies as BEC seems important for better understanding of the physics of UHECR and, in particular, it can be one of the reasons for the excess in muon yield in UHECR particle interactions with nuclei in atmosphere.